This family of protozoan parasites are responsible for causing malaria, which is the number one cause of human death of all parasitic species.

 - Sporozoites will infect human macrophages

-- Sporozoites can form dormant cysts stay with humans for life once immune system is activated.
+- Sporozoites can form dormant cysts stay with humans for life once the immune system is activated.

 Blood test can detect antibodies to Toxoplasma to determine previous exposure.
 Tissue biopsies can determine if a patient has an active infection.